 If you are hunkering down, then your shelter should already be ready to go.
-You will just need to put the finishing touches on the shelter – such as by boarding up windows, securing the door, placing sandbags, and making things comfortable.
+You will just need to put the finishing touches on the shelter by boarding up windows, securing the door, placing sandbags, and making things comfortable.

 Again, preparedness is key to your SHTF plan.
-Hopefully you won’t ever need to use it, but get a bunch of maps of your area and scout out some isolated spots where you could bug out for a while with your family.
-Then practice putting together a survival shelter – such as how to camouflage a tent, how to create a survival shelter out of debris or a tarp, and how to set up a defense perimeter around your survival shelter.
+Hopefully, you won’t ever need to use it, but get a bunch of maps of your area and scout out some isolated spots where you could bug out for a while with your family.
+Then practice putting together a survival shelter – such as how to camouflage a tent, create a survival shelter out of debris or a tarp, and set up a defense perimeter around your survival shelter.

 5. Decide What to Do Next

 You’ve got all of your team members together, you’ve gathered information on the situation, you have secured yourself shelter, and have all the essential supplies you need to survive the first few days (or weeks) of the disaster.

 Each disaster will have completely different circumstances, so you can’t make your SHTF plan too far ahead.
 However, you should know what questions to ask to make the right decisions.